zerosonesfun/Surfle/README.md

 ### 😎 Create a Webring Mix

-Create a folder of bookmarks that your friends might like, name the folder Webring-whatever (the Webring part is important), and export.
-Send it to a friend who also uses Surfle.
-How do you export?
-This could be a feature in a future version of Surfle, but for now you can search the Chrome Extension store for "export bookmarks" and use something [like this](https://chromewebstore.google.com/detail/bookmark-importexport/gdhpeilfkeeajillmcncaelnppiakjhn).
+Create a folder of bookmarks that your friends might like, name the folder Webring-whatever (the Webring part is important), and export it from the Settings page.
+Send it to friends, and they can import the json text also via the Settings page.
+Now they can surf your suggested bookmarks.
+It's like sharing a music mixtape, but websites.

 ---